-Be sure to reveal to your conveyancer, before contracts are entered into, any problem or issue which could cause long term delay or stop completion altogether.
+Before contracts are entered into, tell your conveyancer about any problem or issue which could delay or stop completion.

 Your conveyancer can then consider the legal implications and work out what you need to do to ensure a smooth completion.

 In some cases, you will be advised not to enter contracts at that point and wait until problems and issues can be sorted out.